RVCC-IDMX/about-me-walshjack1219/README.md

 In this project, the theme was a light blue and gray contrast with white and dark blue lettering depending on the background of the words.
 The colors I used for this site were #A0CFE6 for my light blue background, #333 for my dark gray borders and Nav bar, #f5f5f5 for my white lettering, and #2394EB for my darker blues.

-All of the content that wasn’t mine on the site came from one of my favorite bands, Mastodon.
-Here is a link to their website https://www.mastodonrocks.com/ and a link to their youtube channel where my video came from https://www.youtube.com/@mastodon
+All of the content that wasn’t mine on the site mostly came from one of my favorite bands, Mastodon.
+Here is a link to their website https://www.mastodonrocks.com/ and a link to their youtube channel where my video came from https://www.youtube.com/@mastodon.
+For the blog about the hamburger icon, I got the info from this wikipedia article. https://en.wikipedia.org/wiki/Hamburger_button#:~:text=The%20icon%20was%20originally%20designed,the%20resulting%20displayed%20menu%20list.

 All rights reserved.